semantic-systems/llm-seminar/README.md

 This seminar is organized around the different "roles" students play each week:
 Reviewer, Archaeologist, Researcher, Hacker, Diagrammer, and (possibly) Blogger.

-  - **Reviewer:** Complete a full critical, but not necessarily negative, review of the paper.
+  - **Scientific Peer Reviewers:** Complete a full critical, but not necessarily negative, review of the paper.
 Follow the [guidelines for NeurIPS reviewers](https://neurips.cc/Conferences/2022/ReviewerGuidelines) (under "Review Form").
 Please complete the "Strengths and Weaknesses" and "Questions" sections and assign an overall score; you can skip the rest of the review (including writing a summary since all students should have read the paper).
-  - **Archaeologist:** Determine where this paper sits in the context of previous and subsequent work.
+  - **Archaeologist:** Could you determine where this paper sits in the context of previous and subsequent work?
 Find and report on one prior paper *that we are not reading in this class* that substantially influenced the current paper **or** one newer paper *that we are not reading in this class* that was heavily influenced by the current paper.
+  - **Academic Researcher:** You’re a researcher who is working on a new project in this area.
+Propose an imaginary follow-up project not just based on the current but only possible due to the existence and success of the current paper.
+  - **Industry Practitioner:** You work at a company or organization developing an application or product of your choice (that has not already been suggested in a prior session).
+Bring a convincing pitch for why you should be paid to implement the method in the paper and discuss at least one positive and negative impact of this application.
+  - **Private Investigator:** You are a detective who needs to run a background check on one of the paper’s authors.
+Where have they worked?
+What did they study?
+What previous projects might have led to working on this one?
+What motivated them to work on this project?
+Feel free to contact the authors, but remember to be courteous, polite, and on-topic.
   - **Hacker:** Implement a small part of the paper on a small dataset or toy problem.
 Prepare to share the core code of the algorithm to the class.
-Do not simply download and run an existing implementation - you should implement at least a (toy version of a) method from the paper, though you are welcome to use (and give credit to) an existing implementation for "backbone" code (e.g. model building, data loading, training loop, etc.).
+Do not simply download and run an existing implementation - you should implement at least a (toy version of a) method from the paper.
+However, you are welcome to use (and give credit to) an existing implementation for "backbone" code (e.g. model building, data loading, training loop, etc.).
+  - **Social Impact and Sustainability Assessor** Identify how this paper self-assesses its (likely positive) impact on the world.
+Have any additional positive social impacts left out?
+What are possible negative social impacts that were overlooked or omitted?
  - **Diagrammer:** Create a diagram of one of the concepts or ideas from the paper or re-make one of the plots in the paper to make it clearer.
 Please pick something that hasn't already been diagrammed from a previous paper.
- - *Blogger:** Write a paragraph each about the two papers and an additional paragraph comparing and contrasting them.
+ - **Blogger:** Write a paragraph each about the two papers and an additional paragraph comparing and contrasting them.
 The summary of each paper should cover the motivation behind the paper, a description of any of the proposed methods, and an overview of the key findings.
 You should write a bit about how they are different and/or build on one another.
 The blogger will not present during the class session.

 #### Non-presenter assignment

 If you aren't in the presenting group during a given class period, please submit before class:
   1. A new title for either one of the papers and/or a new name for an algorithm proposed in either paper
-  1. At least one question about either paper - could be something you're confused about or something you'd like to hear discussed more.
+  2. At least one question about either paper - could be something you're confused about or something you'd like to hear discussed more.
+  3. One idea for a missing experiment.

 ## Schedule